 Is Flood Insurance Really Worth the Investment?

 Many people are surprised to find out that flood damage, which includes almost any damage due to rising water entering your home from outdoors, is not covered by most homeowners’ insurance policies.
 Generally speaking, if the damage arises from sudden failure of a portion of your house, such as plumbing or the roof, homeowner’s insurance will usually cover it.
 But if the water comes in from outside, it may not be covered.
+So, it is important to consider a flood insurance investment.

 Nationwide, floods are caused by storms, melting snow, hurricanes, overloaded storm drain systems, as well as broken water mains.
 Most of these are excluded from basic homeowner’s insurance.